- Guaranteed for 2 full months

-If you have an interest in wildlife or nature photography there is a good chance you have seen an image at some point that has completely taken your breath away.
-Maybe it was a photograph of a sweeping landscape washed in the golden light of the dying afternoon sun or close-up of some small natural miracle that you had never noticed before that moment.
+If you have an interest in wildlife or nature photography, then there is a good chance you have seen an image at some point that has completely taken your breath away.
+Maybe it was a photograph of a sweeping landscape washed in the golden light of the dying afternoon sun, or a close-up of some small natural miracle that you had never noticed before that moment.

 Well, the majority of those incredible photographs came about through a good deal of physical hardship, practiced patience, and a healthy amount of self-made luck.

-Here are some tips to help you become stronger at wildlife photography and better at recording of the natural world.
+Here are some tips to help you become stronger at wildlife photography and better at recording the natural world.

 Be as educated as possible before you ever make a photo.
-Doing your homework is one of the most important, yet loathed parts of wildlife photography.
+Doing your homework is one of the most important, yet loathed, parts of wildlife photography.
 It never pays to walk into a situation and be completely clueless.

-Advanced gear is not a requirement, however, patience and perseverance are essential.
+Advanced gear is not a requirement.
+However, patience and perseverance are essential.
 You don’t need the latest and greatest zoom lens or space-age gadgetry in order to produce outstanding nature and wildlife photos.

 Ultimately, there is no secret formula and no true all-in-one lens to cover every situation.
 Be informed before you leave so that you can make the best use of whatever lens you have.

 All the planning in the world isn’t worth much unless you can comfortably carry your essential tools with you.
-Find a camera bag that can carry the gear you need easily, and is equally comfortable on your body.
+Find a camera bag that can carry the gear you need easily and is equally comfortable on your body.

 Read reviews and find a bag that fits your body, your gear, and your planned outing.
 You will have a much more comfortable and enjoyable experience.
-Speaking of comfort…

 Shoes: A good pair of hiking shoes or boots is one of the most important pieces of gear for any wildlife photographer.
-Grit, dirt, mud, water, insects, rocks, and creepy-crawlies – you need a pair of shoes or boots that can handle all of these elements.
+Grit, dirt, mud, water, insects, rocks, and creepy-crawlies; you need a pair of shoes or boots that can handle all of these elements.

 It’s always a good idea to have a mental checklist before beginning any shoot.
-Before your outing ask yourself the following questions:
+Before your outing, ask yourself the following questions:

 So, you’ve researched your location and have a good idea of what to expect.
 Here are a few basic tips that can help you after you’ve reached your destination.

 Unfortunately, with higher light sensitivity comes increased image noise.
-In most (but not all) situations you will generally want to use the lowest ISO possible.
+In most (but not all) situations, you will want to use the lowest ISO possible.
 That is not to say you should be afraid of bumping up the ISO.
-A fast shutter speed is often needed to capture the quick movements of wildlife and increased noise is far less noticeable than a blurred image.
+A fast shutter speed is often needed to capture the quick movements of wildlife, and increased noise is far less noticeable than a blurred image.

-Place your selected focus area over your subject and half-press the shutter button to engage the AF.
+Place your selected focus point over your subject and half-press the shutter button to engage the AF.
 Focus will be tracked for as long as you follow your subject while maintaining pressure on the shutter button.
 Read your camera’s manual (you’ve done that already, right?) for detailed information concerning specific autofocus capabilities for your model, and how each mode can be selected.

 Learn so you can prepare.
 Prepare so you can photograph.
 Photograph so you can grow.

-Photographing wildlife can be difficult but it can also yield huge artistic, personal, and even spiritual rewards.
+Photographing wildlife can be difficult, but it can also yield huge artistic, personal, and even spiritual rewards.
 So go out and have fun doing what you do, but don’t forget to put the camera down every now and then to enjoy the world around you.

 “Nature never goes out of style.” – Unknown